AmineYagoub/murshiduk/README.md

 - pagination in all models with base queries -done
 - manage contacts - done

-* update profile and password
+* update profile, avatar and password
-* Dashboard analytics
+* Dashboard analytics - done
 * contact me page
 * RWD and PWA
 * SEO for all pages